Williamson scores 37; Pelicans beat Wolves 140-136 in OT

 The Timberwolves were trying for their longest winning streak since January 2018 in Jimmy Butler’s first season with the team.

+“It just bogged down,” Minnesota coach Chris Finch said of the closing stretch in the fourth.
+“I think guys were just looking to do things all by themselves a little bit too much and we just got to trust the ball movement.”

-The Pelicans closed the fourth on a 14-4 run to force overtime and then Williamson went to work in the extra session.
-Williamson added nine rebounds and eight assists.
+The Pelicans closed with a 14-4 run over the final 4:22 of the fourth to force overtime and then Williamson went to work in the extra session.
+Williamson added nine rebounds and eight assists, while three Minnesota players fouled out while trying to guard Williamson.

 Ball was two assists away from a triple-double, but he made his mark from 3-point territory.
 With Ball leading the way, New Orleans finished 14 of 36 from beyond the arc.

+“I think whenever we needed a momentum change in our favor, Lonzo was there,” Williamson said.

-Minnesota started the day with 20 wins, the second-fewest in the Western Conference, but has started to show growth with Edwards’ continued development, along with health from Russell and Towns.
+The Wolves started the day with 20 wins, the second-fewest in the Western Conference, but have started to show growth with Edwards’ continued development, along with health from Russell and Towns.

 Edwards scored 14 points in the second quarter to help erase a 13-point deficit.